neo-project/docs/en-us/node/network-protocol.md

    |---|---|---|---|
    |36*?|Inventories|inv_vect[]|data of inventories|

-   To request a specified object from a node: It is usually sent after the inv packet is received and the known element removed.
+   To request a specified object from a node: It is usually sent after the inv packet is received and the known element is removed.

 1. block